Why are bonds the perfect crisis-proof asset?

 Example: building an all-wealther bonds portfolio

-We will review an example of such an all-weather bond portfolio, constructed out of bonds backed with various uncorrelated revenue streams, issued in the countries whose economies are considered to be low-correlated (USA, Switzerland and Japan), and have a viable reward to risk ratio.
+We will review an example of such an all-weather bond portfolio, constructed out of bonds backed with various uncorrelated revenue streams, issued in the countries whose economies are considered to be low-correlated (USA, Switzerland and Japan), and have a viable risk-reward ratio.

 However, a well-diversified portfolio should include as a conventional standard at least 10 to 15 assets.
-So we encourage you to finish this exercise by refining your own criteria and finding your own candidates to invest .
+So we encourage you to finish this exercise by refining your own criteria and finding your candidates to invest.

 The bonds we included are: